-Travis Scott Talks Plans To Study Architecture At Harvard and Being “Overly Devastated” Following Astroworld Tragedy
+Travis Scott Talks Plans To Study Architecture At Harvard And Being “Overly Devastated” Following Astroworld Tragedy

-With eight Grammy nominations, and four number-one hits atop the Billboard Hot 100, Travis Scott’s got a new accomplishment he wants to reach: Ivy League student.
+With eight Grammy nominations, and four No. 1 hits atop the Billboard Hot 100, Travis Scott’s got a new accomplishment he wants to reach: Ivy League student.

 As one of GQ’s Men of the Year, Scott revealed that he wants to study architecture at the prestigious Harvard University.